MiqueiasDevGames/Godot-SplashScreen-Android-12/README.md

  - Check the ExampleAndroidManifest.xml in the Android/src folder

  - Finally copy the xml from the res/values ​​folder of this project and paste it in the res/values ​​folder of android/build/

+ - The SplashScreen image must be placed in the android/build/res/drawable-nodpi folder with the name splash and have a size of 192x192 px

  ## One more thing